5hubham5ingh/WallWiz/README.md

 | `--padding`, `-p`  | Defines padding around previews in `V_PADDINGxH_PADDING` format (e.g., `2x1`).                       |
 | `--auto-resize`, `-a` | Automatically resizes the terminal window to fit all wallpaper previews.                           |

-## Custom Scripts and Extensions

-WallWiz's functionality can be extended through user-defined JavaScript scripts:

-- **Theme Extension Scripts**: Located in `~/.config/WallWiz/themeExtensionScripts/`, these scripts are responsible for generating and applying themes.
-Each script should export a default class with a constructor and two methods:
-  - `setTheme(filepath, execAsync)`: Applies the theme based on the generated configuration file and uses the provided `execAsync` function for asynchronous command execution.
-  - `getThemeConf(colorHexArray)`: Generates a theme configuration file from an array of colors and returns it as a string.

-- **Wallpaper Daemon Handler**: The single script located in `~/.config/WallWiz/` should also export a default class with a mandatory `setWallpaper(wallpaperPath, execAsync)` method to apply the selected wallpaper.
-- All the scripts receives the `os` and `std` modules from [QuickJS](https://bellard.org/quickjs/quickjs.html), in the class's constructor, for system-level operations.

-Prewritten extensions can be downloaded from the project's GitHub repository.

 ## Contributing